shawngong/Swagger-Node-Express-For-Existing-APIs/README.md

 ## Adding Swagger to our Application

-We go into our express application and begin by adding swagger and minimist as dependencies:
+We go into our express application and begin by adding swagger,minimist, and body-parser as dependencies:

 ```javascript
 	var express = require( 'express' );